NatronGitHub/Natron/BUGS.md

   Instance::beginInstanceEditAction()

 - black borders around the viewer when zooming out and multithreading is disabled

-- Check why TuttleOFX's generators (e.g. ColorBars) have this strange behaviour when changing the "channel" parameter

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)